Skip Navigation

 (“How well did we do it?”)

 • Percent of on-site child care policy guidance materials that are user-friendly and appropriate for the employer audience.
-(Assesses quality and relevance of resources.)
+(Assesses quality and relevance of resources) Percent of on-site child care policy development process that engage employees who are parents.
+(Measures meaningful input from key community partners and end-users)

 Quadrant 3: